earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 Data classes give this flexibility, too.

-However, you should be aware of caveats such as setting mutable default for fields.
+However, you should be aware of caveats such as **setting mutable defaults for fields**.

 <div class="notice--big--primary">
 #### The Curious Case of Mutable Default Arguments in Python